-The bond length at double bond position is around 1.36 angstrom, and the bond length at single bond position is around 1.40 angstrom.
+The bond length at the double bond position is around 1.36 Angstrom, and the bond length at the single bond position is around 1.40 angstrom.
 Naphthalene molecule shows the resonance in its structure.
 It forms a resonance hybrid.
 Naphthalene molecules show three resonance structures.
 These structures are known as canonical structures.
 Naphthalene forms three resonating structures.
 These structures are shown below for better understanding.

-In these structures the pi electrons are delocalised from one position to another.
-This delocalisation phenomena leads to the lowering of electronic energy of the system.
-In the naphthalene molecule the carbon 1 - carbon 2 bond length is shorter than the carbon 2-carbon 3 bond length.
-All carbons are sp2 hybridised and have unused p-orbitals with one electron.
-In naphthalene sigma bond count is eleven.
+In this structure, the pi electrons are delocalised from one position to another.
+This delocalisation phenomenon leads to the lowering of the electronic energy of the system.
+In the naphthalene molecule, the carbon 1 - carbon 2 bond length is shorter than the carbon 2 - carbon 3 bond length.
+All carbons are sp² hybridised and have unused p-orbitals with one electron.
+In naphthalene, the sigma bond count is eleven.

 Properties of Naphthalene: